SirRujak/OpenSpeech-Prediciton/README.md

   If you wish to keep this install separate from your base python installation follow these instructions:

     1. Download and install Anaconda from here: https://www.continuum.io/downloads
-    2. Create a new conda environment by running: conda create -n tensorflow
-    3. Windows, open the conda shell and run: create -n tensorflow activate tensorflow
+    2. Windows, open the conda shell and run: create -n tensorflow activate tensorflow
-    4. Linux, open a terminal and run: conda create -n tensorflow source activate tensorflow
+    3. Linux, open a terminal and run: conda create -n tensorflow source activate tensorflow